Belfast patient recall: What we know

 An advice line has been set up by the Belfast Trust - the number is 0800 980 1100.

-There is also a helpline for anyone who saw Dr Watt at Hillsborough Private Clinic - it is 028 9068 6511.
+For anyone who saw Dr Watt at Hillsborough Private Clinic, the number is 028 9268 8899.

 The Ulster Independent Clinic is taking calls through its helpline, on 028 9068 6511.